NeuroTechX/ntx_slack_archive/random.md

  >If you want to get into more strategic/advisory work (academic or industry), recommend finishing it.
 We have a theoretical neuroscientist on our advisory board, but when hiring, would only really look for applied neuroscience folks with hands on perspective and experience working with technologists/engineers.
 If you had a double CS+Neuroscience background, it makes you quite attractive for a job.

+8/25/2017 9:32 PM

+ **andrewjsauer** :

+ >somewhat related and just curious, but if you (anybody here) were to start a PhD (or Master's?) in neuroscience today with all that's happening within the industry of neuroTech, what branch of neuroscience would you bet on being highly sought (needed) 10 years from now?